majestrate/i2p.rocks.blog/content/pleroma-tutorial.md

 Title: The magical world of Pleroma, setting up your instance.
 Authors: jeff

+# This guide is out of date, use [the official docs](https://docs-develop.pleroma.social/readme.html).

 This little blog post will guide a user through installing pleroma on a "$3 instance" as suggested by lain.

 First, what is pleroma?